Last updated 27 April 2022

 - marriageable age—either party was not of marriageable age.

 For a person involved in a void marriage, it is not sufficient to simply say the marriage does not exist.
-An application for a decree of nullity must be made to the Family Court or Federal Circuit Court.
+An application for a decree of nullity must be made to the Federal Circuit and Family Court of Australia.
 A copy of the application must be served on the other party to the marriage.
 At the court hearing, the judicial officer will hear evidence as to why the marriage is void.
 If the court is satisfied that the marriage is void, a decree of nullity will be issued.
 The effect of that decree is to declare that the marriage never existed.